JingOS-team/JingOS/README.md

 ## Our Opensource Project

 [JingCore-WindowManger](https://github.com/JingOS-team/jing-kwin)
-JingCore-WindowManger is based on KDE Kwin , used to manage the application windows, and JingOS adds more gestures and other functions that are specially designed for a Tablet OS.
+JingCore-WindowManger is based on KDE Kwin, it is used to manage the application windows.
+More gestures and other functions that are specially designed for a Tablet OS are added.

 [JingCore-CommonComponents](https://github.com/JingOS-team/jing-kirigami)
-JingCore-CommonComponents is based on KDE Kirigami, and adds more components well designed for the Tablet OS.
+JingCore-CommonComponents is based on KDE Kirigami.
+It adds more well-designed components for a Tablet OS.

 [JingSystemui-Launcher](https://github.com/JingOS-team/jing-plasma-phone-components)
-This is the Launcher of JingOS, includes Home, Dock, Notification, Control Panel, which is based on KDE plasma-phone-components.
+This is the Launcher of JingOS, it includes Home, Dock, Notification, Control Panel.
+It is based on KDE plasma-phone-components.

 [JingApps-Photos](https://www.youtube.com/watch?v=3E0ADUIiFzA)
-Jing-Photos is based on Koko, a beautifully designed photos that conforms to the JingOS style and has a compatible pad / desktop experience.
+Jing-Photos is based on Koko.
+It is beautifully designed photo app that conforms to the JingOS style and combines both, tablet and desktop experience.

 [JingApps-Kalk](https://github.com/JingOS-team/jing-kalk)
 Jing-Kalk is based on Kalk.
-Jing-Kalk is a beautifully designed calculator that conforms to the JingOS style and Integrating the interactive experience of pad and PC.
+Jing-Kalk is the calculator app of JingOS.
+Its style is reshaped to perfectly blend into the JingOS UI and it supports both tablet and desktop mode.

 [JingApps-Haruna Video Player](https://github.com/JingOS-team/jing-haruna)
-Jing-Haruna is an open source video player built with Qt/QML on top of libmpv.
+Jing-Haruna is an open-source video player built with Qt/QML on top of libmpv.

 [JingApps-KRecorder](https://github.com/JingOS-team/jing-krecorder)
-Jing-KRecorder is based on KRecorder, a beautifully designed jing-krecorder that conforms to the JingOS style and has a compatible pad / desktop experience.
+Jing-KRecorder is based on KRecorder.
+It is JingOS' audio recorder app with a clean design, that matches the JingOS style.
+It unifies smooth tablet and desktop usage in one app.

 [JingApps-KClock](https://github.com/JingOS-team/jing-kclock)
-Jing-KClock is based on KClock, a beautifully designed clock that conforms to the JingOS style and has a compatible pad / desktop experience.
+Jing-KClock is the clock app of JingOS and it is based on KClock.
+Its neat design is created to conform to the JingOS style.
+It is compatible to tablet and desktop mode.

 [JingApps-Media-Player](https://github.com/JingOS-team/jing-media-player)
-Jing-Media-Player is based on vvave, Supports the scan and display of audio and video files that conforms to the JingOS style and has a compatible pad / desktop experience.
+Jing-Media-Player is based on Vvave.
+It allows to record and playback audio and video files.
+The UI is adapted to the JingOS style and it delivers a great user experience on both tablet and desktop devices.

-### Mobile & Desktop Experience Merge Together
+### Mobile & Desktop Experience Come Together

 ![](https://en-cdn.jingos.com/wp-content/uploads/brizy/3730/assets/images/iW=2006&iH=1254&oX=0&oY=0&cW=2006&cH=1254/os-2@2x.jpg)